 - PRIF or PRRIF: Prescribed Registered Retirement Income Fund

 A general and simplified way to look at these accounts is to compare them with a Registered Retirement Savings Plan (RRSP) and a Registered Retirement Income Fund (RRIF).
-As an RRSP relates to an RRIF, so does the LIRA and LRSP relate to a LIF, RLIF, or RLIF.
+As an RRSP relates to an RRIF, so do the LIRA and LRSP relate to a LIF, RLIF, or RLIF.

 Let’s look at each term more closely.

 RRSP and RRIF

-When you clock 71 years of age, you are required by law to do one of four things with your RRSP account.
+When you clock 71 years of age, you are legally required to do one of four things with your RRSP account.
 You can either: